Artex3428/esx-legacy-fivem-server-pack/README.md

 My discord server/also more stuff about the server: [[https://discord.gg/tu3WSFD4QT](https://discord.gg/tu3WSFD4QT)]

-!OBS the shopchop and houserobbery scripts is not somehow with on github download to get them download from mega :)
+!OBS the lation_pawnshop and lation_247storereobbery or wathever they are called is not somehow with on github download to get them download from mega :) A fix is made on the new server